 The preparation and implementation of the Centre’s activities is covered by internationally recognized and respected experts in the field of political science, psychology, sociology, legal science, history, pedagogy, economics, archival science and journalism.

-Visitors of the Centre can experience permanent and special multi-media exhibition on different aspects of the history of genocidal violence through the ages:
+Visitors of the Centre can experience permanent and special multi-media exhibition on different aspects of the history of genocidal violence through the ages.
+Following exhibitions are currently available:

-- 3D model of Auschwitz concentration camp available through the virtual reality (permanent exhibition)
+- 3D model of the Theresienstadt ghetto available through the virtual reality (permanent exhibition)

 Cultural and sports activities